jasper-zheng/PyAudible/src/documentation.md

 ```

 In Callback Mode, after the instantiation, the receiver will be repeatedly called each frame by `pyaudible.Receiver.read()`.
 Whenever new data is ready, the receiver will return the converted data as string immediately, even if the transmission is not finish.
-If the log mode is on, the receiver will also return a integer representing the status, to help interacting with the receiver (see [Class Receiver: Callback Mode](#callback-mode)).
+If the log mode is on, the receiver will also return a integer representing the current status of the connection, to help interacting with the receiver (see [Class Receiver: Callback Mode](#callback-mode)).

 ## Class Transmitter